arevlo-flow/claude-code-workflows/plugins/clawd-eyes/commands/stop.md

 3. **Report to user**
    - Confirm processes were stopped
    - Confirm all ports are now free
-   - The browser window will close automatically
+   - Note: The user's browser stays open (clawd-eyes only disconnects from it)

 ## Ports Killed